EhsanArabnezhad/Fake-news-detection/README.md

 # Supportiv

 On this project I tried to utilize all the common ways of approaching a NLP task.
 I didnt really take a look at scores.
+However the accuracy of the model reached to 80%

 The following is the way I approached the project: